yogeshhk/FAQChatbot/Notes.md

 ## To Dos

-- Need  deep understanding of some complex topic like "semantic similarity via embeddings"
+- Need  deep understanding of some complex topic like "semantic similarity via embedding"
 - Read papers, implement word2vec by numpy, huggingface, practically use Spacy,
 - Be up to date with advances in field and GLUE index, T5, tf hub models.
 - Build slide desk for workshop on Vectorization, quora dataset, have py programs first then notebooks for trying all old/new vectorizers